Timmy/ulx-docs/start.md

 > **Running a listen server?** Skip this part.
 You should already have superadmin access.

 The superadmin usergroup is considered the highest usergroup by Garry's Mod.
-Users in the superadmin usergroup have access to all the privileged features in ULX.
+Users in the superadmin usergroup have full access to ULX.

 1. Join your Garry's Mod dedicated server.
 2. Open your dedicated server console and run `ulx adduser "<NICKNAME>" superadmin` where `<NICKNAME>` is the name of the user you want to promote (e.g.: `ulx adduser "Garry" superadmin`).